 Lake Kerkini is the perfect location to spot cormorants, eagles, and pelicans, as well as many other avian species.
 You can enjoy an array of outdoor activities there, including cycling, boat rides, and hiking.
-In addition, there are several photo and bird watching tours that are organized by local operators.
+In addition, there are several photo and bird-watching tours organized by local operators.

-Lake Plastira provides many opportunities for canoeing, kayaking, cycling and relaxing walks through the lush forests which surround it.
+Lake Plastira provides many opportunities for canoeing, kayaking, cycling, and relaxing walks through the lush forests surrounding it.

-Blessed with stunning beauty, Lake Petron is found in western Macedonia, northern Greece, at the foot of Mount Voras and Mount Vermio.
+Blessed with stunning beauty, Lake Petron is found in western Macedonia in northern Greece at the foot of Mount Voras and Mount Vermio.

 The lake is home to over 200 species of birds, including herons, swans, and wild ducks, as well as vibrant flora and fauna, which make it a beautiful place to explore.